-The concept of Atom Economy was developed by Barry Trost of Star (US), for which he received the Presidential Green Chemistry Challenge It is a method of expressing how efficiently a particular reaction m reactant atoms.
+The concept of Atom Economy was developed by Barry Trost of Stanford University (US), for which he received the Presidential Green Chemistry Challenge Award in 1998.
+It is a method of expressing how efficiently a particular reaction makes use of the reactant atoms.